tajhlande/wp-embeddings/VISUALIZATION_README.md

 - **Projected**: Number of articles with 3D vectors computed
 - **Complete**: Shows projection progress (✓ when 100% complete)

+### Cluster Tree Visualizations
+- **Traditional Dendrogram**: Clear hierarchical view using scipy's dendrogram function
+- **Hierarchical Visualization**: Four different layout approaches:
+  - Traditional top-down dendrogram
+  - Level-by-level visualization
+  - Rectangular tree layout (better for large trees)
+  - Improved radial layout (only for small trees ≤25 nodes)
+- **Radial Dendrogram**: Circular layout showing hierarchical relationships

 ## Tips for Exploration

+### For Cluster Analysis
 1. **Start with small clusters**: Begin with clusters that have fewer pages to get a feel for the data
 2. **Look for patterns**: Notice how articles about similar topics group together
 3. **Compare clusters**: Different clusters may represent different topics or themes
 4. **Use both 2D and 3D**: 2D is faster, 3D shows more detail
 5. **Adjust limits**: Use the `--limit` parameter to control how many pages are displayed

+### For Cluster Tree Analysis
+1. **Use traditional dendrogram for clarity**: The traditional dendrogram provides the clearest view of hierarchical relationships
+2. **Start with hierarchical visualization**: Shows multiple layout approaches to understand your data structure
+3. **Validate data quality**: Use `--analyze-tree` and `--validate-tree` to check for data issues
+4. **Limit node count**: Use `--max-nodes` to control visualization complexity (25-100 nodes works well)
+5. **Filter by depth**: Use `--max-depth` to focus on specific hierarchy levels

 ## Example Workflow

+### Standard Cluster Analysis
 ```bash
 # 1. Check current status
 python visualize_embeddings.py --list-clusters